-Permissions can only be assigned at the top, root level.
+Permissions can only be assigned at the top, root level, but some separate permissions can be set for files and folders.
+For example, you can allow the deletion of files, but disallow the deletion of folders.
 To edit the permissions for a virtual directory:

-- 1. Select the user in the Users page of the User Manager - 2.
-Scroll down to see the user details for the selected user.
+- 1. Select the user in the Users page of the User Manager - Scroll down to see the user details for the selected user.
 Click on the button labeled "Virtual Directories". - Double click on the virtual directory name in the list box.
 The 'Edit a Virtual Directory' window will appear.
-Place a check beside any permission that you would like to grant to the virtual directory and all of that directories subdirectories
+Place a check beside any permission that you would like to grant to the virtual directory and all of that directory's subdirectories.
+You can set separate permissions for Files and Folders.